www.callaghan.info

 (1) Concerning the meaning of Callaghan, another view is that it was derived from 'cal-a-han' meaning "lover of churches" or "frequenter of churches"

-(2) Prefixes to Irish names are formed as follows; Bean Uí means wife of, in a girl’s name means daughter of and ó means descended from (eg grandfather or earlier ancestor).
-Originally the most common form was O’Callaghan although the “O” was frequently dropped to simplify official record keeping (especially when immigrating to countries like the USA where clerks frequently dropped the “O” prefix to simplify filing).
+(2) Prefixes to Irish names are formed as follows; Bean Uí means wife of, in a girl’s name means daughter of, and ó means descended from (eg grandfather or earlier ancestor).
+That said, the “O” in Irish surnames was frequently dropped to simplify official record keeping (especially when immigrating to countries like the USA where clerks frequently dropped the “O” prefix which, in their eyes, complicated alphabetical filing!).

 (3) Hereditary surnames are said to have been introduced to Ireland sometime after 1100.
 For example, in the case of the Callaghans, Murchadh Ua Ceallachán who lived in the early eleventh century, and a grandson of the original King Ceallachán, was the first to transit the surname hereditarily.